 The case has attracted widespread attention over the last 15 years or so, including high-profile support from celebrities including Eddie Vedder, Johnny Depp and Natalie Maines of the Dixie Chicks.
 Efforts to get a new trial had been unsuccessful, but the case has continued to churn along with the growth of DNA evidence.

 This morning, Berlinger and Sinofsky were at the courthouse in Jonesboro awaiting the release of the three, because that documentary that's about to premiere is going to need a new ending, and a black screen with white letters giving the update is not going to do it.
 In an interview, they credited HBO's Sheila Nevins with spotting the story that eventually led to the documentaries being produced and shown on the network.

 The activist documentary has a long history — the most famous true-crime example before now that's actually been credited for anyone being released from prison is probably Errol Morris' 1988 film The Thin Blue Line, which is frequently cited as contributing to the release of Randall Adams in 1989.
 But that case was widely discussed over the course of that year; this one has been the subject of benefit concerts, special reports, and massive online discussions for at least the last 15 years.
 There are still documentaries made about criminal defendants; there were several at Silverdocs this summer.

-And if indeed these three defendants are released, there will likely be even more.
+And with these defendants leaving custody after nearly 20 years, there will likely be even more.